ricab/scope_guard/README.md

 #### void return

 The callback must return void.
-Returning anything else is intentionally forbidden.
+Returning anything else is intentionally rejected.
 This forces the client to confirm their intention, by explicitly writing code to ignore a return, if that really is what they want.
 For example:

 ```c++